rl8 package

 Environment protocol definition and helper dummy environment definitions.

-- class rl8.env.Env(num_envs: int, /, horizon: None | int = None, *, config: None | dict[str, Any] = None, device: str | device = 'cpu')[source]
+- class rl8.env.Env(num_envs: int, /, horizon: None | int = None, *, device: str | device = 'cpu')[source]

 Bases:

-Protocol defining the IsaacGym -like environments for supporting highly parallelized simulation.
+ABCProtocol defining the IsaacGym -like environments for supporting highly parallelized simulation.

 To define your own custom environment, you must define the following instance attributes:

-: The spec defining part of the environment’s outputs for its reset and step functions.
+Env.action_spec: The spec defining the environment’s inputs for its step function.Env.observation_spec: The spec defining part of the environment’s outputs for its reset and step functions.

 You must also define the following methods:

-: Takes an action and returns the updated environment observation and the new environment reward.
+Env.reset(): Returns the initial observation.Env.step(): Takes an action and returns the updated environment observation and the new environment reward.

 - Parameters: